Palakds/MCA-Insights-Engine/Readme.md

     pip install -r requirements.txt
     ```

----

 ## Running the Application

-The application is run in two stages:
+The application is run in two stages.

 ### Step 1: Run the Data Processing Script
 First, you must generate the change log and summary files.